sinnie/learn_web_dev/README.md

 ---

 ### Contributing
-Fork and send pull requests, and I will incorporate new material.
+Fork and send pull requests, and I will incorporate new material as long as the said material is not plagiarized and is well documented.
+Include links to references.

 ### Contact
 Follow me [@rsstdd](https://twitter.com/rosstdd) or email me at rssmtdd@mgmail.com.